- Should I bring anything up about an upcoming election at all?

 We encourage all instructors to proactively think about how certain events, including US elections, may impact your students and classroom experience.
 In recent years, politics and elections have produced strong emotions and reactions among students, and political topics have entered classroom discussions even when not directly related to the course content.

 The GSB and Stanford University now celebrate Democracy Day on US election day, and no classes are held.
-Democracy Day this year is November 8, 2022.

 Should I bring anything up about an upcoming election at all?